 I am a Senior Lecturer (Associate Professor) in the School of Computing Science at the University of Glasgow.
-Within the School, I am the Theme Lead of Programming Languages and a member of Formal Analysis, Theory and Algorithms (FATA).
-I am Glasgow Site Leader of the European RISE Action Behavioural Application Program Interfaces (BehAPI) and previously I was a Co-I and a Postdoctoral Researcher of the UK EPSRC programme grant From Data Types to Session Types: A Basis for Concurrency and Distribution (ABCD).
-My research interests are in programming languages, concurrency, logic and verification.
-My goal is to design and develop rigorous formal models and software tools for communication-safe, adaptable and resilient concurrent and distributed systems.
+My research interests are in programming languages foundations and formal verification, especially leveraging session types.
+Within the School, I am a member of Formal Analysis, Theory and Algorithms (FATA).
+I am the PI of the EPSRC New Investigator Award grant Uni-pi: safety, adaptability and resilience in distributed ecosystems, by construction.
+I was Glasgow Site Leader of the European RISE Action Behavioural Application Program Interfaces (BehAPI) and I was a Co-I and a Postdoctoral Researcher of the UK EPSRC programme grant From Data Types to Session Types: A Basis for Concurrency and Distribution (ABCD).

 I started my PhD with the School of Computing Science at the University of Glasgow in January 2022, under the supervision of Dr Ornela Dardha and Dr Simon Fowler.
+I was awarded my PhD in March 2026.
 I have previously completed a BSc and MSc in Computing Science at the University of Malta, where I focused on distributed computing, fault-tolerance, and consensus.
 My research has now shifted to session types for distributed computing protocols, with a specific focus on consensus algorithms.

 Now in industry